 Looking for a flavorful, healthy, simple side dish for Thanksgiving, Christmas or any roast dinner?
-These Maple Roasted Brussels Sprouts are vegan and paleo, and deliciously crispy and caramelized with a sweet, spicy flavor profile!
-You’ll never not want to eat brussels sprouts after you’ve eaten them like this! 🙂
+These Maple Roasted Brussels Sprouts are deliciously crispy and caramelized with a sweet, spicy flavor profile.
+You’ll never not want to eat brussels sprouts after you’ve eaten them like this. 🙂

 It took me a while to realize why brussels sprouts got such a bad rap, and why they would often get lumped with broccoli as something kids couldn’t even be forced to eat.
 The reason is simple – you just got to cook ’em right!
 Overcook them and they turn stinky, boil them and they get soggy and mushy.

 The one sure-fire way to cook irresistibly flavorful brussels sprouts is to ROAST them!
 Deliciously crispy and caramelized with a hint of sweetness, oven roasted brussels sprouts are a healthy vegetable that I just cannot say no to.